codio/site/source/docs/teacher/flow.html.md

 ## Adding an element
 To add a new Flow element, simply click on one the the 3 element buttons at the top of the page and drag it into the chart area.

+## Adding text
+You can add text anywhere in your flowchart by double-clicking on the background and then entering text.
+This text can be dragged around the canvas.

 ## Resizing
 You can resize any element by first clicking on it and then dragging the handles.